6 Factors for Technology Companies to get the most from Telemarketing

 Consider your target market carefully

-Whether you’re doing b2b telemarketing and pre-sales in house or outsourcing, target audience definition is crucial.
+Whether you’re doing b2b telemarketing and pre-sales in-house or outsourcing, the target audience definition is crucial.
 This is nothing unusual.
-But technology companies often focus either too narrowly, resulting in a campaign that is ineffective, short-lived and doesn’t benefit from pipeline building, or too wide meaning that the proposition is undifferentiated with the inevitable disappointing results.
+But technology companies often focus either too narrowly, resulting in a campaign that is ineffective, short-lived, and doesn’t benefit from pipeline building, or too wide meaning that the proposition is undifferentiated with the inevitable disappointing results.

 Work out what your audience really needs?